 Pantheon Secure Integration, formerly known as Pantheon Enterprise Gateway (PEG), creates a secure tunnel between your firewall and your public facing website.
 This is an available add-on service for contract customers.
 Contact us for more information.

-One of the effects of the elastic nature of Pantheon's platform is that sites have a dynamic outgoing IP.
-Container IP addresses are not constant, so direct connections aren't sustainable.
+Pantheon's platform is elastic in nature.
+All sites have a dynamic outgoing IP and container IP addresses are not constant.
+This means that direct connections aren't sustainable.
 This can be a problem if your site needs to communicate with another service that restricts traffic by source IP.
 Secure Integration provides a solution.

 Secure Integration uses TLS encryption to create a tunnel from the application containers to a pair of F5 load balancers, offering a consistent IP address range (not a single address) from which requests are made to your local service.

 Contact support and provide the following for each of your remote services:

 - Pantheon uses consistent IP addresses (not a URL) to identify a specific connection

 Name to identify connection